Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 \subsection{Acknowledgements}

 The author is grateful to his PhD supervisors João Costa and José Natário for suggesting the problem and for their invaluable guidance and advice while completing the manuscript.
-This work was supported by FCT/Portugal through the PhD scholarship UI/BD/152068/2021, and partially supported by FCT/Portugal through CAMGSD, IST-ID, projects UIDB/04459/2020 and UIDP/04459/2020.
+The author would also like to thank Ryan Unger for insightful comments on the manuscript.
+This work was supported by FCT/Portugal through the PhD scholarship UI/BD/152068/2021; partially supported by FCT/Portugal through CAMGSD, IST-ID, projects UIDB/04459/2020 and UIDP/04459/2020; and partially supported by the H2020-MSCA-2022-SE project EinsteinWaves, GA No. 101131233.